mootensai/yii2-enhanced-gii/README.md

 ```
 "mootensai/yii2-enhanced-gii": "dev-master"
 "kartik-v/yii2-mpdf": "dev-master"        // if you want to use pdf exporter
-"kartik-v/yii2-tree-manager": "dev-master"      // if you want to use tree/nested table
+"kartik-v/yii2-tree-manager": "dev-master"      // if you want to use tree/nested relation table
 ```

 to the `require` section of your `composer.json` file.